kaarimtareek/LearningApi/README.md

   - logging
   - logging middlewares
   - DTOs
+  - mapping using automapper (from entities to dtos and vice versa)
+  - sql server database
 the upcoming features:
   - supports error and success codes
   - add put verb for updating entities